 On the night of November 13th, the Bataclan in France was stormed by Islamic extremists who gunned down the place and killed nearly 100 people.
 That’s the bloody history, and most assumed that the invasion was nearly impossible for Bataclan security to stop.

 Or, maybe it’s not that simple.
-Now, the lead singer of the band on stage, Eagles of Death Metal, says ‘six or seven’ Bataclan security personnel purposely missed work, with others looking deeply suspicious prior to the show.
+Now, Jesse Hughes, lead singer of the band on stage, Eagles of Death Metal, says ‘six or seven’ Bataclan security personnel purposely missed work, with others looking deeply suspicious prior to the show.

 “…six or so wouldn’t show up at all.”